 What is a Trust?

-A trust involves a fiduciary relationship where one party hold legal title for the benefit of others, the beneficiaries.
-In a testamentary trust the testator (person leaving the will) establishes the trust leaving the trustee as owner of the property for the benefit of the recipients of the will, the beneficiaries.
+A trust is a legal agreement where one party holds title to assets for the benefit of others.
+In addition, a testamentary trust the testator (person leaving the will) establishes the trust leaving the trustee as owner of the property for the benefit of the recipients of the will, the beneficiaries.

 What is the Role of the Executor or Estate Trustee?

 - Calling for creditors to pay any outstanding debts

 - Finally, fulfilling other duties as set out in the will

 As mentioned, the most common types of trust dispute involve the mismanagement of a trust by a trustee.
 A trustee can abuse their power by failing to keep accurate accounts.